Japan Shinkansen

 Japan’s Shinkansen high-speed rail network is the greatest train system ever invented by humans.
 The Germans are competent engineers, but chose to incrementally upgrade rather than replace their national rail network.
 The French?
 They’ve won a few races (and in fairness, it’s hard to beat a train ride across the French countryside).
 The Chinese?
 Japanese technology — enough said.
 And the Americans?
 Let’s not go there.
 Shinkansen is the model: Its Tokaido Line between Tokyo and Osaka has saved travelers so much time over its 50 years, and made so much money, that operator JR Central is now investing $52 billion in the first (Tokyo-to-Nagoya) phase of a next-generation maglev upgrade of the corridor that will have an average speed of 265 miles per hour.
 Extensions of the existing “conventional” 150-200 mph Shinkansen network, meanwhile, are plowing ahead, with one line looping from Tokyo and Nagano along the Sea of Japan toward Kyoto and Osaka and another continuing north as far as Sapporo.
 Shinkansen’s only limitation?
 A lack of English-language information.
-(Note: This map is now slightly out of date, as the first phase of the Nagasaki line has opened.)
+(Note: This map is now out of date, as the first phase of the Nagasaki line and the extension to Tsuruga have now opened, the extension to Sapporo has been delayed until some time after 2030, and the Chuo Maglev has been delayed to 2034.)

 Notes on Design